Project Profile

 Overview

-With over three decades of tracking the progress of high performance computing, the TOP500 list continues to provide a reliable historical record of supercomputers worldwide.
-The list lays out critical HPC metrics across all of its 500 machines and draws a rich picture of state of the art in terms of performance, energy consumption, and power efficiency.
-The TOP500 now features an HPCG ranking, which measures a machine’s performance using irregular accesses to memory and fine-grain recursive computations- the very factors that dominate real-world, large-scale scientific workloads.
+With over three decades of tracking the progress of high performance computing, the TOP500 lists continue to provide a reliable historical record of supercomputers worldwide.
+The lists lay out critical HPC metrics across all of its 500 machines and draw a rich picture of the state of the art in terms of performance, energy consumption, and power efficiency.
+The TOP500 now features an HPCG ranking, which measures machines’ performance using irregular accesses to memory and fine-grain recursive computations—the very factors that dominate real-world, large-scale scientific workloads.

 Find out more at https://top500.org/